Holiday rentals in Lower Maes-coed

 Cottage in Ewyas Harold

-Up on a Hill Farmhouse, amazing mountain views.
+Up on a Hill Farmhouse, with onsite activities.

 Welcome to our charming stone-built cottage, ideal for a relaxing getaway.
 Highlights include three spacious bedrooms, a cosy sitting room with a wood burner, and a snug with a TV/DVD player.
 A fully equipped kitchen and bright breakfast room, large bathroom with a bath and shower.
 Enjoy modern decor, central heating, and WiFi.
 Relax in private gardens with stunning views.
 Experience tranquility in a peaceful location with on-site activities available.
 Dogs cannot be accommodated.